 The thrift of the cross bred calf inclines it to be more tolerant of stress, climate changes and have more resistance to parasites and disease.
 The cross bred calf also gains faster on less feed and is market ready up to 1/3 faster than the pure bred calf.

-The outbred cow ( bred outside it’s genetic pattern ie…dairy X beef ) will produce young that can expect a longer life span and stronger production abilities both in meat and milk.
+The outbred cow ( bred outside it’s genetic pattern ie…dairy X beef ) will produce young that can expect a longer life span and a stronger production ability with less rigid nutritional needs and feed requirements , plus longevity of production both in meat and milk than her pure bred counterpart.
 Her heifer calf will benefit from calving ease and less risk of milk fever and the like.
 The increase of the offspring’s milk production quantity and quality by adding a sound dairy line to beef genetics, will ensure her future calves have access to copious amounts of rich milk for nursing and an ample amount of fine milk for a family, plus feed efficient and well muscled steer calves for the table.

 The well bred family cow comes from decades of focused selection and responsible breeding to garner the best of the best traits from the cream of the crop lines, regardless to the breed or cross.
 Every farmer serious about her profession has a herd plan.
 Every herd plan differs to some degree.
 One farmer may have a smaller size as her primary goal, while another may focus on a herd and calves to offer that do well being entirely entirely grass fed.
 One may seek high production capabilities, while another may lean to a richer milk to offer in her stock.
 This is why it is so important to recognize what your own goals and needs are in a family cow or herd before you start looking at what is out there to buy.